DavidBetteridge/gmail/readme.md

 I also researched if google supported personal access tokens (PAT) and they don't seem to.

 This left me with the option of using OAuth2.
-This is bit more complicated as you need to create a web application in order for the user to approve the access.
+This is bit more complicated as you need to create a web application (or desktop application) in order for the user to approve the access.
 However,  as the user was me it meant I could take a couple of "short-cuts"

+## Getting consent via a web application

-## Configuration in the Google Cloud Console
+### Configuration in the Google Cloud Console

 1. Setup a new project in google